Premier League 20 Seasons Awards: Best Season

 The 2011–12 season was awarded the Best Season after the title race reached the final few seconds of the final match of the season and won by a goal difference for the first time in the Premier League history.
 With Manchester City 2–1 down to the 10 men of relegation-battling Queen Park Rangers as the match proceeded into injury time, it looked as if Manchester City had blown the chance to win the Premier League as rivals Manchester United were beating Sunderland.
 However an equaliser by Edin Džeko in the 91st minute gave City hope.
 The final whistle went at Sunderland with United winning, meaning City still needed a goal to win the match and the Premier League title.
-Sergio Agüero exchanged passes with Mario Balotelli, continuing his run into the QPR penalty area, then slid the ball past a diving QPR defender and fired a shot which flew past goalkeeper Paddy Kenny to win the title for City.
+Sergio Agüero exchanged passes with Mario Balotelli, continuing his run into the QPR penalty area, then slid the ball past a diving QPR defender and fired a shot which flew past goalkeeper Paddy Kenny to win the title on goal difference for City.
 The goal came just fifteen seconds after the United match concluded.

 The season was notable for the three promoted clubs, all of which survived relegation for the first time since the 2001–02 season.
 There were also memorable, high-scoring matches between the top clubs.
 Manchester City beat Tottenham Hotspur 5–1 at White Hart Lane hours before Manchester United beat Arsenal 8–2 at home.
 City then beat United 6–1 at Old Trafford and Arsenal beat Chelsea 5–3 at Stamford Bridge.
 The fourth UEFA Champions League spot was yet to be determined, even after the league season concluded, as sixth-placed Chelsea had still to compete in the Champions League Final and could qualify as title holders, at the expense of fourth-placed Tottenham.

 Six other campaigns were short-listed for the panel of judges vote for Best Season: